Paul Valéry

 Synthetic Claims

-The synthetic interpretive layer (wiki/claims.md) articulates two claims for which this entity page is a Wiki home — one at supported status and one at candidate.
-Supported claims may be cited as stable synthetic claims without provisional framing per CLAUDE.md §Claims Register Format.
+The synthetic interpretive layer (wiki/claims.md) articulates two claims for which this entity page is a Wiki home — one at supported status and one at live.
+Supported claims may be cited as stable synthetic claims without provisional framing; live claims are cited with provisional framing per CLAUDE.md §Claims Register Format.

-A candidate-status claim (claims#valery-eventuel-mode) treats Valéry's éventuel as a mode of the implex; promotion requires further synthesis with the implex page's Kaushik framing.
+Coordinate: a candidate-status claim (claims#valery-eventuel-mode, homed at implex / passivity) treats Valéry's éventuel as a mode of the implex; promotion requires further synthesis with the implex page's Kaushik framing.

 Sources